85rhrl/PP2/README.md

 The Dosis font was downloaded from [Google Fonts](https://fonts.google.com/specimen/Dosis)

+The image of the Rock, Paper, Scissors! webpage accross several devices used on the README introduction was generated using [UI.dev](https://ui.dev/amiresponsive)

 ### Acknowledgements

 I would like to express my gratitude to the following people: